boxalino/intelligence-integration-shopware/doc/cms-slider/INTEGRATION.md

 A CMS element is similar to a _listing_ request/context: it can be used with facets as well.

 The narrative CMS block is located in the *block category "Commerce"* , with the name *Boxalino Narrative*.
-All properties are declated in the CMS block configuration from your Shopping Experience Layout.
+All properties are declared in the CMS block configuration from your Shopping Experience Layout.
+The required properties are marked with a * (star).

 ## Steps
  ###### 1. Declare a service for the CMS definition request